CDDAHackJob/Cataclysm-Salvaged/README.md

 <h3>TLG - The Last Generation by WormGirl</h3>
 The newest branch, The Last Generation is seeing a lot of development and bug fixes, and seems to be positioning itself as a midway point between Dark Days and Bright Nights.
 It has a steam page just like Dark Days Ahead.<br>
 You can view their github with its links to their community here: https://github.com/Cataclysm-TLG/Cataclysm-TLG/

-# Supported Platforms
-Cataclysm tends to come in two main builds (with further options) Curses, and Tiles.
-The curses build is a barebones no-sound and no-graphics version where everything is in ASCII characters.
-Its the same game, but stripped down heavily.
-Tiles gives you more modern options with its tileset packs.
-<p>The end result is that the game traditionally is supported on many Windows and Linux releases, as well as macOS and Android.</p>
-Salvaged is a work in progress, and is currently tested and built for Windows and Linux.

 <p align="center">
     <img src="./data/screenshots/ultica-showcase-sep-2021.png" alt="Tileset: Ultica">